-- The shifting development and marketing power of global alliances, together with their competitive consequences, including their dominance at major hub airports, have caused concerns to small- and medium-sized airlines regarding their survival and have prompted efforts by these airlines to either develop a particular segment of a market or to compete as low-cost, point-to-point airlines.
-Some airlines also moved to form regional alliances with neighbouring airlines (for example, Grupo TACA led by TACA International Airlines since the mid-1990s; LAN alliance led by LAN Airlines since the late-1990s; and a pan-Arab alliance Arabesk launched by six Arab airlines in 2006), to become affiliate or regional members of global alliances (for example, Adria Airways, Blue 1 and Croatia Airlines joined in Star Alliance initially as regional members in 2004 before becoming full members in 2010), and to enter into franchise agreements with major airlines (for example, Comair of South Africa has been operating as British Airways' franchise airline since 1996). - Major alliances and inter-airline activities6 have been closely monitored and reviewed by relevant regulatory and competition bodies and, in some cases, certain regulatory measures were introduced to ameliorate the potential anti-competitive effects.
-For example, in 2002, American Airlines and British Airways gave up pursuing antitrust immunity for their comprehensive alliance agreement because of the conditions imposed by the United States DOT including the divestiture of a significant number of slots at London's Heathrow Airport (a final approval was granted in 2010).
+3.5 The shifting development and marketing power of global alliances, together with their competitive consequences, including their dominance at major hub airports, have caused concerns to small- and medium-sized airlines regarding their survival and have prompted efforts by these airlines to either develop a particular segment of a market or to compete as low-cost, point-to-point airlines.
+Some airlines also moved to form regional alliances with neighbouring airlines (for example, Grupo TACA led by TACA International Airlines since the mid-1990s; LAN alliance led by LAN Airlines since the late-1990s; and a pan-Arab alliance Arabesk launched by six Arab airlines in 2006), to become affiliate or regional members of global alliances (for example, Adria Airways, Blue 1 and Croatia Airlines joined in Star Alliance as regional members in 2004, while Air Europa, Copa Airlines and Kenya Airways became SkyTeam associates in 2007), and to enter into franchise agreements with major airlines (for example, Comair of South Africa has been operating as British Airways' franchise airline since 1996).

+3.6 Major alliances and inter-airline activities have been closely monitored and reviewed by relevant regulatory and competition bodies and, in some cases, certain regulatory measures were introduced to ameliorate the potential anti-competitive effects.
+For example, in 2002, American Airlines and British Airways gave up pursuing antitrust immunity for their comprehensive alliance agreement because of the conditions imposed by the United States DOT including the divestiture of a significant number of slots at London's Heathrow Airport.
 In 2003, a proposed trans-Tasman alliance agreement between Qantas Airways and Air New Zealand was rejected by both the Australian Competition and Consumer Commission (ACCC) and the New Zealand Commerce Commission (Australian Competition Tribunal overruled a decision of ACCC but the New Zealand High Court rejected it on appeal in 2004; ACCC again tentatively denied a modified agreement in 2006).
 In 2006, DOT dismissed the original application for antitrust immunity for an alliance agreement amongst six airlines of SkyTeam, and in 2008 approved it under the limitation to transatlantic routes.
-The European Commission also expressed its concerns that the cooperation of eight airlines of SkyTeam may have a negative impact on competition on several routes, and published in 2007 the commitments submitted by SkyTeam members to obtain approval of their alliance agreement from the Commission. - 3.7 Mergers and acquisitions.
-Airlines in many parts of the world have continued the pursuit of the perceived advantages brought by mergers, acquisitions or operational integration under a single holding company.
-The common motive of this trend is the need to remain competitive.
-A merger with a competitor may serve to hold and develop the market presence, gain access to new markets, achieve cost savings especially in respond to the sharp increase in fuel prices and low-fare competition,
+The European Commission also expressed its concerns that the cooperation of eight airlines of SkyTeam may have a negative impact on competition on